Clifford algebras, Spin groups and qubit trees: Binary Trees

 The {\em stub operator} $\stub_j$ \Eq{stub} used for construction of generators \Eq{stubgen} can be constructed for binary case in the similar way as $\stub_1 = \mi\Id$ and

 For binary tree with $m_{\rm q}=2^\Lvt-1$ qubits discussed earlier the structure of generators is described by extension into {\em ternary} tree, see \Fig{binDFA}.
 Qubits with indexes $j=1,\ldots,2^{\Lvt-1}-1$ have only one generator node, but three generators are linked to remaining $2^{\Lvt-1}$ terminal qubit nodes $k=2^{\Lvt-1},\ldots,2^\Lvt-1$ with maximal level $\Lvt$.
-So total number of generators is
+Thus, total number of generators meets \Eq{nqng}

-Here the ``redundant'' notation for generators used in \Eq{stubgen} may be more illustrative
+Here the `redundant' notation for generators used in \Eq{stubgen} may be more illustrative

 For example of binary tree with $\Lvt=2$ and three qubits, seven generators can be written as